-British boy seaman and signal boy trained at HMS Ganges and Chatham Barracks, 1912-1913; served as signal boy and signalman aboard HMS Vengeance, HMS Dominion and HMS Patrol in GB coastal waters and North Sea, 1913-1919; served as signalman aboard HMS Repulse in GB coastal waters, 1920-1922
+British boy seaman and signal boy trained at HMS Ganges, Shotley and HMS Pembroke, Royal Naval Barracks, Chatham, GB, 1912-1913; served as signal boy and signalman aboard HMS Vengeance, HMS Dominion and HMS Patrol in GB coastal waters and North Sea, 1913-1919; served as signalman aboard HMS Repulse in GB coastal waters, 1920-1922

 REEL 1: Background in Plumstead, London, 1896-1912: family; education; employment as shop assistant; reason for joining Royal Navy.
 Aspects of training as boy seaman in GB, 1912-1913: drafted to HMS Ganges; accommodation in Shotley barracks; opinion of other recruits; sleeping and messing arrangements; story of dormitory; description of seamanship training; story of learning to swim; description of training as signaller; types of signalling equipment; posted to Chatham barracks for training as signal boy.
 Aspects of period as signal boy aboard HMS Vengeance and HMS Dominion, 1913-1914: description of ship; pay; messing arrangements; duties as signal boy.

 REEL 2 Continues: Aspects of period as signalman aboard HMS Dominion, 1914-1918: sailed to Scapa Flow and reaction to outbreak of war, 8/1914; opinion of German navy; role as watch keeper; problem of drying uniform; daily routine and duties on patrol in North Sea; coaling ship; washing facilities; opinion of officers; recreational and sporting activities; weather conditions; story of gunnery exercise; story of torpedo attack; memory of Christmas dinner; opinion of rations.